asmaebouanine/asmaebouanine/README.md

 - 🧠 I love low-level programming, problem solving, and Linux systems.
 - 🌱 Currently deepening my skills in C, data structures, and system design.
 - 👯 I’m open to collaboration on open-source or impactful projects.
-- 🛠️ Always building something meaningful — one project at a time.

 ---